haroldadmin/Vector/docs/usage/basics.md

 A `VectorViewModel` exposes a [Kotlin Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/index.html) of UI State to its owning Fragment/Activity.
 The owner can subscribe to this state flow, and render the UI according to whatever value is contained in it.

 From our ViewModel, whenever we produce a new state it should be pushed to this Flow, so that the UI can be informed that a new state has been created, and that it should re-render itself.
-When the ViewModel is first created, it sets the `initialState` object to the state flow.
+When the ViewModel is first created, it pushes the `initialState` object to the state flow.

 Our ViewModel is ready to get all the notes from our Repository, so let us fetch them as soon as the ViewModel is created.